endaoment/endaoment-contracts-v2/README.md

 For more information, see the [fuzz testing section of the Foundry book](https://onbjerg.github.io/foundry-book/forge/fuzz-testing.html).

+### Deployment

+For information regarding scripts to accomplish contract deployment, see the [Scripts README file](/script/README.md).

 # Contracts

 The Endaoment ecosystem uses several contracts to govern the movement of funds between Donor-Advised Funds (DAFs) and organizations: